-A single speed pump is a hydraulic hand tool that forces hydraulic fluid into a cylinder bore through a hose or other connection.
-It is one of the easiest pumps to use, containing a pumping piston, a safety pressure release valve, and suction and delivery check valves.
+A single speed pump is a hydraulic pump that forces hydraulic fluid into a cylinder bore through a hose or other connection.
+It is one of the easiest pumps to use, containing a pumping piston, a safety pressure release valve and suction/ delivery check valves.

 Functions of a Single Speed Pump

-To use this hydraulic tool, you must close the valve and manipulate the handle up and down to drive fluid from the reservoir to the pump outlet connection.
+To use a hydraulic pump like the HP110, you must close the valve and manipulate the handle up and down to drive fluid from the reservoir to the pump outlet connection.
 The downward motion of the pump handle combined with the opening and closing of the suction and delivery check valves causes an increase in hydraulic fluid pressure.

 In a single speed pump, with a max working pressure of 10,000 PSI, the pressure release valve returns oil to the reservoir when the pump tries to exceed 10,000 PSI operating pressure.
 Winshaw Hydraulic Tools’ HP manually operated hydraulic tools include single speed pumps with a pre-filled oil reservoir which can be used right away.